Packaging Portland Cement, Concrete, Stucco, Mortar, and Grout in Multi-Wall Paper Valve Bags and FIBCs

 • Adhesives

-Valve bags are packed on equipment that deposits material into the bag via horizontal filling spout.
-Valve packing equipment can range from manual, hand-spouted equipment to modern fully-automated equipment.
 Valve bags are filled through an opening located in the top corner of the bag.
-Product is pumped or forced into the bag via air pressure, impeller, or auger.
+The product is pumped into the bag via air pressure, impeller, or auger.
 When the bag is discharged from the packing equipment, forces generated by the product inside the bag allow the valve opening to self-seal.
-Cement is most commonly packed using impeller and air packing equipment.
+Cement is most commonly packed using impeller and air-packing equipment.

 The valve bag construction results in a squared-up bag, which palletizes very securely and can be printed with product information on the side or end panels for easier product identification in pallet loads.